pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 commands and subcommands.
 The set of ACL categories should be passed as a space separated C string 'aclflags'.

 Example, the acl flags 'write slow' marks the command as part of the write and slow ACL categories.

-On success `REDISMODULE_OK` is returned.
-On error `REDISMODULE_ERR` is returned.
+On success `PHARMAVILLAGEMODULE_OK` is returned.
+On error `PHARMAVILLAGEMODULE_ERR` is returned.

 This function can only be called during the `RedisModule_OnLoad` function.
 If called outside of this function, an error is returned.